karolkulesza/craftar-example-ios-image-recognition/README.md

 and at least the iOS 7.0 library.

 #### Step-by-step guide
-1. Download the [Catchoom Image Recognition SDK](http://catchoom.com/documentation/sdk/android-image-recognition-sdk/) for Android.
-2. Unzip the package
-3. Copy the libs folder into the root of the project.

-#### Step-by-step guide
 1. Download the [Catchoom Image Recognition SDK](http://catchoom.com/documentation/sdk/ios-image-recognition-sdk/) for iOS.
 2. Unzip the package
 3. Drag the following files into the project: